hextreeio/microhook/README.md

 Static compilation is great for having a single binary that you can just drop into a rootfs and chroot into it.
 During static compilation Python 3.11 is fully embedded into the binary.

-Check-out `Dockerfile` and `build.sh` to see how to statically build Microhook, or just download one of the releases.
+Check-out `Dockerfile` and `build_static.sh` to see how to statically build Microhook, or just download one of the releases.

 ## Dynamically